getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 Let's go back to your local computer now.

-Now checkout the PHP "Getting Started" example Heroku provides in your local machine's web root, so you can test locally the site prior to deploying it.
+Checkout the PHP "Getting Started" example Heroku provides with Git, in your local machine's web root, so you can test the site locally prior to deploying it.

 [prism classes="language-bash command-line"]
 git clone https://github.com/heroku/php-getting-started.git your-folder